Skip to content

 An amateur riding eight hours a week cannot replicate that dose.
 Eighty percent of eight hours is 6.4 hours of Zone 2 — about a third of what the elite model provides.
 If that rider then copies the elite 20% hard ratio, they get 1.6 hours of high intensity, which is also under-dosed relative to what most amateur physiologies respond to.

-This is why Dan Lorang, former head of performance at Red Bull-Bora-Hansgrohe and long-time coach to Jan Frodeno and Gustav Iden, has said repeatedly that amateur athletes often need proportionally more intensity than pros, not less.
+This is why Dan Lorang, Head of Performance at Red Bull-Bora-Hansgrohe and long-time coach to Jan Frodeno and Anne Haug, has said repeatedly that amateur athletes often need proportionally more intensity than pros, not less.
 Their weekly volume ceiling is lower, so the threshold and VO2max work has to carry more of the adaptive load.

 The deeper point: a distribution that works for a 25-hour pro is not automatically right for an 8-hour amateur.
 Copying the shape of elite training without the volume underneath is one of the most common polarised training mistakes we see in riders coming to us from self-coached plans.